 To tackle the 300% increase in identity attacks reported last year, Microsoft also uses a ‘Never trust, always verify’ policy for accessing data, reducing the risk of security breaches with multi-factor authentication options.
 With the likes of Azure AD password protection analyzing banned password lists and incorporating smart lockout components, employees who adopt these advanced log-in features can protect themselves from a staggering 99.9% of identity attacks.

-Simple to implement, getting enterprise-wide buy-in to these powerful protection features is an incredibly powerful way to help protect and secure your company’s data, no matter where your employees choose to work.
+Gaining enterprise-wide buy-in to these powerful protection features is an incredibly powerful way to help protect and secure your company’s data, no matter where your employees choose to work.

-How is Templafy designed to boost Enterprise Mobility Management?
+How is Templafy designed to boost enterprise mobility management?

-All Templafy activity is governed through a simple Admin Center; making it easy to update and deploy content online without needing to involve IT teams.
+- Templafy is easy to use: All Templafy activity is governed through an admin platform; making it easy to update and deploy content online without needing to involve IT teams.

-Using a centralized repository, employees can access an entire library of pre-approved brand assets such as images, logos and best practice templates.
+- Templafy makes data easy to access when working remotely: Using a centralized repository, employees can access an entire library of pre-approved brand assets such as images, logos and best practice templates.
 They’re no longer switching between applications to find the right asset for a presentation and will always be using the most up-to-date brand elements and legal disclaimers.

-Hosted on Microsoft Azure and through our integration with Microsoft 365, Templafy users also benefit from the market-leading cloud security measures provided by our cloud host.
+- Templafy is a certified Microsoft Gold Partner: Hosted on Microsoft Azure and through an integration with Microsoft 365, Templafy users also benefit from the market-leading cloud security measures.